wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-05-20-using-ab-testing-to-prioritise-performance-optimisations.md

 Setting up A/B tests for performance is much simpler than you might think — all you need is a page to use as the baseline, a page for each optimisation, and a consistent way to measure performance.

-We took a snapshot of the BBC News front page to use as the baseline, and made a variation of that snapshot for each performance optimisation.
+We took a snapshot of the BBC News front page to use as the baseline, and made a variation of that snapshot by hand for each performance optimisation.
 The focus of this post isn't the optimisations themselves, but to give some context, they were things like:

 - Lazy loading images below the fold.
-- Delaying JavaScript execution until the content hass rendered.
+- Delaying JavaScript execution until after the content has rendered.
 - Removing unused CSS.
 - Loading adverts asynchronously.